pavani0801/sysmetrics/README.md

 # Metrics Collection Agent

-A lightweight agent for collecting system metrics on Linux hosts and exposing them via a RESTful API.
+A lightweight agent for collecting system metrics on any OS hosts and exposing them via a RESTful API.

 ## Overview